You are here

 The technique used to analyse these results allows us to identify which trusts we can confidently say performed 'better', 'worse' or 'about the same'.

-For detailed information on how we scored the NHS trusts, please read the technical document below.
+For detailed information on how we analysed the trust results, please read the technical document below.

 Pre-release access list